-Gusuku Sites & Related Properties of the Kingdom of Ryukyu (UNESCO) Remains from the lost kingdom of Ryukyu
+Gusuku Sites & Related Properties of the Kingdom of Ryukyu (UNESCO) Sites of the lost kingdom of Ryukyu

 Scattered throughout the main island of Okinawa are nine ruins symbolizing the culture of the Kingdom of Ryukyu